Nekidev/anime-api/README.md

   - Like and favorite images
   - SFW and NSFW images
   - Get any amount of random images
   - Completely free
+- Nekos.best
+  - Lots of different neko images
+  - Get random images from +35 different categories
+  - Get many random images with a single API call
+  - Search for images by category, format and more
+  - Fully SFW
+  - 99.9% uptime
+  - Fast response times
+  - Get all image's source
+  - Completely free